Science Communication

 At the end of the semester, a multiple-choice exam will test your understanding of core concepts covered in lectures and readings.
 You can find information about the location and time of the exam in the course directory.

-Practical exercises will make up the majority of your grade.
-These exercises will apply the principles learned in class to hands-on tasks.
+Practical exercises will apply the principles learned in class to hands-on tasks.
 Both the timely submission and the quality of your work will be critical in determining a pass/fail for each exercise.
 Exercises should be submitted via ADAM.

-During each session, you will complete a task involving manual drawing (materials will be provided), followed by a brief homework assignment.
+During each session, you will complete a mini warm-up task involving manual drawing (materials will be provided), which you will be able to use for your homework assignment.
 The goal is to develop an understanding of visualization principles through active creation and to learn how to critically evaluate visualizations.
 “Drawing by hand is thinking” is an approach that combines creative and analytical thinking: By drawing manually, you can develop a deeper understanding that is independent of digital tools and applicable in studies, research, and practice.
-For each session, you will have 12 hours to upload the in-class task (in case you have to miss the session and cannot do it in class) and 6 days to submit the homework assignment.
-Submit your drawings as a JPEG or PNG file.
+For each of the 5 exercise assignments, you will have 6 days to submit the homework assignment.
+Please make sure to scan your drawings well and submit them as a JPEG or PNG file.
+Poorly scanned sketches or PDF files will not be accepted.

 Recommended readings